vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 The Lord is going to transpose these karmas at the time of the fall of his body, and not at the very time of commencement of the mokshopaya, because those friends and foes may at some further time change their attitude of friendship or enemity towards the upasaka or prapanna.

-Is it proper that the karmas done by some one are transmitted to some others in this way as it leads to the
+Is it proper that the karmas done by some one are transmitted to some others in this way as it leads to the reaping of consequences without doing actually any such deed good or bad?

-364

-Essence of Srimad Rahasyatraya Saram

-reaping of consequences without doing actually any such deed good or bad?

 It is answered that this kind of transmission of karma - good or bad – to the friends and foes of the prapanna or upasaka takes place on account of the activities of those people of the form of 'upachara' or benefaction or 'apachara' or offence.
 As this kind of transmission of karma, happens on account of their good-will or ill-will about the upasaka or prapanna, there is no wrong in such transmission.
 That is why, there is no mention of neutrals as recipients of good and bad karmas.
 This is in fact the good will or wrath of the Lord in respect of those people, who treat a jnani well or in a bad manner.
 'Sarva-papebyah' includes - 1. all obstructions for the attainment of Paramatman